bobbingwide/oik/readme.txt

 == Upgrade Notice ==
 = 4.12.0 =
-Update for a security fix.
+Update for a security fix to the [bw_button] shortcode.

 == Changelog ==
 = 4.12.0 =
 * Fixed: Escape the class and links on [bw_button] shortcode.
-Props: Wordfence.
-Vulnerability Researcher:
+Props: Wordfence Vulnerability Researcher: Rafshanzani Suhada
 * Changed: Update PHPUnit tests for #227, #228
 * Changed: Performance fix: Add logic to check a tried_classes array #229
 * Tested: With WordPress 6.6-RC2 and WordPress Multisite